Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Introduction

+The goal of decorrelation in particle physics is to build classifiers that remain independent of the \emph{protected variable(s)} (such as invariant mass) used in signal detection tests.
+This independence preserves the background distribution, enabling accurate signal detection.
+Researchers typically use three main approaches to achieve decorrelation.

-Early works took the first approach by using theoretical domain knowledge to modify the auxiliary variables before training the classifier to achieve independence.
-Examples include Designing Decorrelated Taggers (DDT) \citep{dolen2016thinking} and the Convolved SubStructure (CSS) approach \citep{moult2018convolved}.
-These two methods are specific to particular experiments and do not utilize the full potential of all available auxiliary variables.
+{\bf Independent Input Variables:} Modify the auxiliary variables before training the classifier to achieve independence.
+Early methods like Designing Decorrelated Taggers (DDT) \citep{dolen2016thinking} and Convolved SubStructure (CSS) \citep{moult2018convolved} used theoretical domain knowledge for this purpose, but are limited to specific experiments.

-To perform decorrelation during the training stage, one approach is to add a penalty term to the classification loss function when fitting the classifier.
-Multiple penalty terms have been considered in past literature, e.g., DisCo \citep{kasieczka2020disco} uses the distance correlation.
-Adversarial Neural Networks (ANN) \citep{shimmin2017decorrelated, louppe2017learning} use as penalty the accuracy of a second adversary neural network that predicts the protected variable from the classifier output, maximizing classification accuracy while minimizing the dependence of the classifier output on the protected variable.
-Moment Decomposition (MoDe) \citep{kitouni2021enhancing}, on the other hand, argues that we do not need independence, instead they ensure that the trained penalized classifier does not introduce a localization (bump) in the background by adding a penalty based on the moments of the protected variable's CDF.
-Other examples include the outlier exposure variational autoencoders (OE-VAE) \citep{cheng2023variational}.
+{\bf Decorrelation During Training:} Add a penalty term to the classification loss function to enforce independence during training.
+Examples include DisCo \citep{kasieczka2020disco}, which uses distance correlation, Adversarial Neural Networks (ANN) \citep{shimmin2017decorrelated, louppe2017learning}, which minimize dependence through adversarial training, and Moment Decomposition (MoDe) \citep{kitouni2021enhancing}, which penalizes dependence based on moments of the protected variable's CDF.
+Other methods include outlier exposure variational autoencoders (OE-VAE) \citep{cheng2023variational}.